travigd/WebIO.jl/docs/src/index.md

 on(f, obs)
 ```

 This will run `f` on every update to `obs`.
-More on using Observables for communication:

 ### Sending values from JavaScript to Julia

-We will present a widget which communicates with Julia first and then explain its construction line-by-line.
-The following widget contains a button which sends a random number to Julia.
+Below is a widget which communicates with Julia.
+Let's run through its construction line-by-line.
+The following widget contains a button which sends a random number, generated in JavaScript, to Julia.
 We will print this number on the Julia side.

 ```julia
 function random_print_button()